 - UV Protection: Once your baby is older than six months, you can apply sunscreen to small parts of their body.
 For additional protection against UV rays, consider choosing a baby swimsuit made with UPF fabrics.
 A long-sleeve one-piece swimsuit is a great choice for babies 6-12 months old because it provides warmth and coverage.

-Baby Swimsuits for Babies From 18-36 Months
+Toddler Swimsuits for 18-36 Months

 At this age, your little tot will be extremely active in the water.
 He may be able to float unsupported on his back and play fun games in the pool.
 Even so, he’ll still need you to supervise him constantly